Surface concentration of transmission eigenfunctions

 It is highly intriguing to have the following observations: \begin{enumerate} \item It is clear that the transmission eigenfunctions are interior resonant modes which exhibit highly oscillatory patterns.
 Interestingly, the high oscillations of these resonant modes are localized on $\partial D$.
 The study on the eigenfunction concentration is a central topic in mathematical physics and spectral theory; see e.g. \cite{Zel} and the references cited therein.
-However, the concentration phenomenon presented here is peculiar and different from the existing ones in the literature for the classical eigenvalue problems.
-Hence, it represents a new spectral phenomenon.
+However, the concentration phenomenon presented here is peculiar and different from the existing ones in the literature for the classical eigenvalue problems. { In fact, for a concrete comparison, one may consider the eigenfunctions associated with the classical Dirichlet/Neumann Laplacian, which may exhibit confinement or uniform distribution patterns depending on the underlying geometry, but generally do not always concentrate around the boundary of the underlying domain; see \cite{Wiki,Zel} for a general discussion.
+Hence, the boundary localization of transmission eigenfunctions represents a new spectral phenomenon.}